 Technical Assistant Position and Hiring Information

-The Center for Digital Scholarship (CDS) leverages state-of-the art technologies, enabling students and faculty to explore new methodologies, analyze complex data and share research results in innovative ways.
-The Center offers the Notre Dame community access to consultations with experts in digital scholarship fields, free educational workshops and seminars, specialized hardware/software, and collaborative work spaces.
+The Navari Family Center for Digital Scholarship (CDS) leverages state-of-the art technologies, enabling students and faculty to explore new methodologies, analyze complex data and share research results in innovative ways.
+The Navari Family Center offers the Notre Dame community access to consultations with experts in digital scholarship fields, free educational workshops and seminars, specialized hardware/software, and collaborative work spaces.

-Baseline duties include such tasks as opening/closing the Center, maintaining the environment, collecting user statistics, circulating items, troubleshooting/providing technical assistance to users, and fielding walk-in/phone inquiries.
+Baseline duties include such tasks as opening/closing applicable Center spaces, maintaining the environment, collecting utilization data, circulating equipment, troubleshooting/providing technical assistance to users, and fielding drop-in/phone inquiries.

-In addition to regular shift duties, all Technical Assistantswill be required to complete tasks associated with CDS projects and other Library projects as requested.
+In addition to regular shift duties, all Technical Assistants will be required to complete tasks associated with NFCDS projects and other Library projects as requested.
 For example, our Division Project Manager may ask us to assign Technical Assistants to upload scanned images to our digital repository during the course of several shifts, or TAs may be asked to try a new software and document its basic functions for publishing as a resource on our web site.

-As the initial point of contact and support for CDS users, TAs must:
+As the initial point of contact and support for NFCDS users, TAs must:

-- Possess knowledge of the CDS programs, operations, and staff.
+- Possess knowledge of the NFCDS programs, operations, and team members.

-- Be on duty at the Help Desk during assigned shifts, independently providing support to CDS users.
+- Be on duty at the Help Desk during assigned shifts, independently providing support to NFCDS users.